MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 ## Audio Conferencing licenses

 An Audio Conferencing license enables people in your organization to use a phone instead of their computer to call in to a Teams meeting--also called PSTN conferencing for meetings.
-An Audio Conferencing license is not the same as a Teams Phone license.
+An Audio Conferencing license isn't the same as a Teams Phone license.
 For information on Teams Phone licenses, see [Teams Phone with PSTN connectivity licenses](#teams-phone-with-pstn-connectivity-licenses).

 To find out whether Audio Conferencing is available in your country or region, see [Country and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
 For pricing info, see [Pricing for Audio Conferencing](https://go.microsoft.com/fwlink/?linkid=799762).